-Greenwashing is a type of fake news for environmental (and social) claims which has significant implications for reputation and trust in responsible communications.
+Greenwashing is growing.
+As the value of making environmental (and social) claims grows, so does bad or poor practice.
+While this is often unintended, there are significant implications for reputation and trust in responsible communications.

 Greenwashing Links – on this page